kowalcj0/tech-test-selenium-jbehave/README.md

 There should be a row for each story.
 The story reports are clickable to via links on the right-most column.

-## Using this tutorial to start your own JBehave-based integration tests for a web site.

-The tutorial aims to provide a fully-functional project that you can use to model you own project:

-1. src/main/java/com/yelllabs/techtest/Stories.java is the entry-point that JBehave uses to run the stories.
-2. src/main/stories contains the stories run by JBehave via Stories.java.
-3. src/main/java/com/yelllabs/techtest/steps/Steps.java contains the steps mapped to the textual steps.
-4. src/main/java/com/yelllabs/techtest/pages contains the Java page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
-5. src/main/resources/techtest-steps.xml contains the Spring configuration for composition the steps

 [1]: http://code.google.com/p/selenium/wiki/FirefoxDriver   "FirefoxDriver"